callstack/react-native-testing-library/README.md

 ## `query` APIs

 Each of the get APIs listed in the render section above have a complimentary query API.
 The get APIs will throw errors if a proper node cannot be found.
 This is normally the desired effect.
-However, if you want to make an assertion that an element is not present in the DOM, then you can use the query API instead:
+However, if you want to make an assertion that an element is not present in the hierarchy, then you can use the query API instead:

 ```jsx
 import { render } from 'react-native-testing-library';